-- A network retail pharmacy that offers standard cost sharing.
+- A network retail pharmacy. - A network retail pharmacy that offers standard cost sharing.
 Costs may be less at pharmacies that offer preferred cost sharing. - A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.